hdaw1905/StockExchangeAnalysis/README.md

 4. Estimate the Covariance/Correlation from the joint pdf.

-with open('PASTE THE STocks.dat file location Here','r') as f:
+with open('PASTE THE STocks.csv file location Here','r') as f:
 g=f.readlines()
 # Each line is split based on commas, and the list
 of floats are formed